Sydney Test: After Rishabh Pant and Hanuma Vihari’s efforts on day five, ICC’s rule changes in focus

 Who also knows what might have happened if there was no keeper-sub rule and Vihari had to keep for 87 or more overs.
 Who knows if Vihari’s hamstring would have survived 522 squats, and dives and jumps.

-January 11, 2021 is now part of history and these two rules sub-plots in the epic battle of Sydney.
+January 11, 2021 is now part of history and these two rule-changes were fascinating sub-plots in the epic battle of Sydney.